Affordable Care Act Pros And Cons – What You Need To Know

 5. Businesses are cutting employee hours to avoid covering employees

-While the federal penalty for the uninsured doesn’t exist now, some states are now enacting health insurance mandates of their own.
+While the federal penalty for the uninsured doesn’t exist, some states are enacting their health insurance mandates.

 7. Shrinking networks

 Many insurance companies made their provider networks smaller to cut costs while implementing ACA requirements.
-This left customers with fewer providers that are “in network.”
+It left customers with fewer providers that are “in the network.”

 8. Shopping for coverage can be complicated